PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Related Work

 \subsection{Privacy-Preserving Dataset Sharing}

 Differential privacy has become the gold standard for releasing aggregated statistics in a privacy-preserving way.
 Solutions to achieve differential privacy introduce calibrated noise to the query results, and thus prevent an attacker from gaining excessive information by observing them.
 Quite a few works have applied differential privacy to share/release datasets.
 For example, Chanyaswad et al. \cite{chanyaswad2018mvg} apply Gaussian noises in matrix format to sanitize a numerical dataset represented as a table.
-Ji et al. \cite{ji2021differentially} develop the XOR mechanism to release a binary dataset by using noise attributed to matrix-valued Bernoulli distribution.
-Andr\'es et al.~\cite{andres2013geo} consider the release of geolocation datasets by using calibrated Laplace noises and achieving geo-indistinguishability (a variant of differential privacy).
+Ji et al. \cite{ji2021differentially} develop the XOR mechanism to release a binary dataset by using noise attributed to the matrix-valued Bernoulli distribution.
+Andr\'es et al.~\cite{andres2013geo} consider the release of geolocation datasets by using Laplace noises and achieving geo-indistinguishability (a variant of differential privacy).

-However, directly injecting noises into a dataset of interest usually leads to utility degradation.
-Thus, there are also attempts to share datasets by synthesizing them under differential privacy guarantees.
-For example, Li et al~\cite{li2021dpsyn} propose a scheme that generates synthetic datasets by concerning pair-wise marginal distribution of features and auxiliary information.
+Meanwhile, there are also attempts to share datasets by synthesizing them under differential privacy guarantees.
+For example, Li et al.~\cite{li2021dpsyn} propose a scheme that generates synthetic datasets by concerning pairwise marginal distribution of features and auxiliary information.
 Zhang et al.~\cite{zhang2017privbayes} synthesize datasets using Bayesian networks, where conditional probabilities are noisy and protected under differential privacy.
 Gursoy et al.~\cite{gursoy2018differentially} release synthetic datasets of location trajectories by designing an algorithm that combines four noisy features extracted from the original dataset.
-However, one major drawback of synthetic methods is the low upper bound of data utility.
-This is due to limited access to the original dataset (only those features instead) during synthesizing, which makes it difficult to reach high data utility even if no privacy is enforced during the process.

-None of those methods can directly address the problem of releasing genomic datasets under differential privacy due to the categorical nature of genomic data (i.e., SNPs are represented as $0$, $1$, or $2$) and the sensitivity of genomic research outcomes.
-Thus, we are motivated to develop a genomic dataset sharing scheme that achieves high privacy guarantee along with high data utility in this work.
+Yelmen et al.~\cite{yelmen2021creating} propose a GAN-based approach, which generates artificial genomic sequences by capturing internal correlations within the original dataset.
+However, its utility significantly degrades as the DNA sequence length increases.
+In this paper, we propose a privacy-preserving dataset sharing scheme for GWAS outcome validation that effectively detects subtle errors while maintaining high data utility.
+We compare our approach with existing methods and demonstrate its superior performance in Section~\ref{sec:evaluation}.